5l1v3r1/Ebay_Views-Bot/README.md

 # TO DO
 * Implement Threading to increase speed and efficiency.
+* Implement regular expressions to ensure URL is an actual URL
 * Make it more user friendly
   * i.e user only has to call .view and then it will ask user questions like:
     * What product do you want views for?